 To evaluate the effectiveness of simulations as an instructional strategy the researchers formulated two primary research questions.
 Creswell (2011) advocates for “strategies for good question construction,” as it helps to create “clear language...posing questions that are applicable to all participants” (p.
 385).

 Careful consideration about the stakeholders and perspectives were considered in the design of the research questions.
-Furthermore, the usefulness of the feedback the questions presented was a consideration in the research questions themselves.
-These questions guided the survey tool itself and study overall and provided useful data to the researchers.
+Furthermore, the usefulness of the feedback the questions presented was a consideration in the development of the research questions.
+These questions guided the survey instrument and provided useful data to the researchers.
 The research questions were:

-1. What are graduate students perceptions of simulations to prepare them for school leadership?
+1. What are the perceptions of graduate students enrolled in educational leadership preparation programs in regards to experiencing educational leadership simulations?

-2. Do simulations help students meet course objectives?
+2. Do simulations help graduate students enrolled in educational leadership preparation programs meet course objectives?

 Instrumentation

 Online surveys were used to obtain data from participants in the study.
-Surveys were administered at both universities during class time so that participation was high and survey results were valid.
-The surveys were sent to all participants during class and just before they were asked to complete the survey.
-The surveys were distributed through an email, delivered to their inbox with a brief introduction letter and with responses collected.
+Surveys were administered at both universities during class time so that participation was high and the survey results were valid.
+The surveys were sent to all participants during class.
+The surveys were distributed through an email, delivered to their inbox with a brief introduction letter.
 Students were given 20 minutes to complete the survey.
-The survey included both multiple choice questions as well as open-ended response questions, which allowed for reflection.
+The survey included both multiple choice questions as well as open-ended response questions, which allowed for reflection and open-ended responses.
 Creswell (2011) would advocate for a reduction in measurement error by using a good instrument with clear, unambiguous questions and response options.
-Survey questions were carefully crafted so that feedback was meaningful and would accurately measure the student’s perceptions.
+Survey questions were carefully crafted so that feedback was meaningful and would accurately measure the perceptions of students enrolled in educational leadership preparation programs.

 Subjects

-The survey population included a total of 42 graduate students at two separate Midwest universities.
-These students were all enrolled in graduate education leadership programs with principal licensure as the outcome of the programs.
+The survey population included a total of 42 graduate students at two separate universities located in the Midwest United States.
+These students were all enrolled in graduate educational leadership programs with principal and superintendent licensure as the outcome of the programs.

 Limitations